6 Top Energy Efficiency Benefits For Businesses in 2020

 The financial benefits of energy efficiency are just the beginning.
 The world is becoming more environmentally conscious and being energy-efficient can enhance your brand’s reputation, which in turn can improve your business performance.
 Be careful not to start Greenwashing though, as this can negatively impact your businesses reputation.

 According to research, a robust energy efficiency strategy has the potential to improve relationships with customers, suppliers and other stakeholders.
 An international study by Unilever revealed that a third of consumers (33%) are now choosing to acquire goods or services from brands they consider to be doing social or environmental good.
 This has resulted in many companies taking energy efficiency more seriously.
 Sainbury’s, Google, Microsoft and Coca-Cola are just a few of the companies actively trying to reduce their energy consumption.
 For example, in June 2017, Sainsbury’s pledged to deploy LED lighting in over 450 of their stores.

 If your business doesn’t already have an energy efficiency strategy in place, it may be time to think about creating one.
-If you don’t know where to start, check out our comprehensive guide to energy management.
+If you don’t know where to start, check out our comprehensive guide to business energy management.